-The injection consists of both local anaesthetic and steroid which both act towards blocking the pain signals sent to the brain.
-The steroid also reduces swelling and inflammation which may be irritating the nerves and causing some of the pain you are experiencing.
+It is an injection into a group of nerves at the back of head.
+The injection consists of a local anaesthetic and steroid which both act to block the pain signals sent to the brain.
+The steroid also reduces any localised swelling and inflammation around the nerves which may contribute to the pain you are experiencing.